PhilChodrow/website_source/content/teaching/eval.md

  css_class = ""
 +++

-Starting in Winter 2021, I began to measure the effectiveness of my course in narrowing the  [known gender gap](https://www.computerscience.org/resources/women-in-computer-science/#:~:text=According%20to%20the%20American%20Association%20of%20University%20Women%2C%20computer%20science,94%25%20of%20what%20men%20earn.&text=Only%2020%25%20of%20computer%20science%20professionals%20are%20women.) in computing.
+Starting in Winter 2021, I began to measure the effectiveness of PIC16A in narrowing the  [known gender gap](https://www.computerscience.org/resources/women-in-computer-science/#:~:text=According%20to%20the%20American%20Association%20of%20University%20Women%2C%20computer%20science,94%25%20of%20what%20men%20earn.&text=Only%2020%25%20of%20computer%20science%20professionals%20are%20women.) in computing.
 Below is a table highlighting some of my findings; click [here](/img/resources/W21-eval.png) for a graph of full results.
 Percentages indicate the fraction of respondents who **agreed** or **strongly agreed** with the supplied statement.
 32 female and 31 male students completed both the Entrance and the Exit surveys.

 | Question | Gender | Entrance | Exit |
 | -------  |--- |-----|--------|